kohack/kohack.github.io/_posts/2022-12-30-refactoring-dotnet-http-api.md

 consequences of hard-to-maintain software in the future (e.g., paying more for support and more costly maintenance).

-Interestingly, the example above does not hold true in Software-as-a-Service (SaaS) model, where the client would make recurring payments -- as opposed to paying for the software to be developed (usually by outsourcing) and run in the client's own infrastructure operated by the client's own team.
+Interestingly, the example above may not hold true in Software-as-a-Service (SaaS) model, where the client would make recurring payments -- as opposed to paying for the software to be developed (usually by outsourcing) and run in the client's own infrastructure operated by the client's own team.
 In this